GoogleCloudPlatform/security-response-automation/TROUBLESHOOTING.md

 # Troubleshooting Security Response Automation

-This guide is for troubleshooting errors that may occur with the Security Response Automation cloud functions
+This guide is for troubleshooting errors that may occur with the Security Response Automation cloud functions.

-## 1) Error "googleapi: Error 403: The caller does not have permission, forbidden" and "failed to get project ancestry path for project X"
+## 1) Error 403

+Error 403 messages refer to the service account `automation-service-account@<automation-project>.gserviceaccount.com`.
-If you see this error it means that the service account `automation-service-account@<automation-project>.gserviceaccount.com` does not have the
+In this case the service account is missing one of the required roles for the automation executed.
-*Browser* role and Security Response Automation cannot check if it is allowed to remediate issues on the project based in the project id.

-The service account needs the role *Browser* - `roles/browser` on the project or folder that contains the project.
+- `"failed to get project ancestry path for project X"`: this message occurs in the `router` cloud function. it means that the service account is missing role *Browser* - `roles/browser` on the project or folder that contains the project.
-This role is granted to the service account on the folders provided on the terraform variable `folder-ids`.
-Seeing this message indicates that the project related to the finding been processed is not under the folders on the list or that the role has been removed from the service account.

-- The Project is not under one of the folder configured folder: You can grant role *Browser* - `roles/browser` to service account `automation-service-account@<automation-project>.gserviceaccount.com` on the project or you can move the project under one of the folder.
-- The service account `automation-service-account@<automation-project>.gserviceaccount.com` no longer has the role *Browser* on the folder: You can re-run terraform or add it manually on Google Cloud Console

-## 2) Error "googleapi: Error 403: Required '*PERMISSION*' permission for '*RESOURCE*', forbidden" or "googleapi: Error 403: *SERVICE-ACCOUNT* does not have *PERMISSION* access to *RESOURCE*, forbidden"

-If you see this error it means that the service account `automation-service-account@<automation-project>.gserviceaccount.com`/*SERVICE-ACCOUNT* does not have the roles need to perform one of the automations.
+- `"failed to publish to "threat-findings..." ... rpc error: code = PermissionDenied desc = User not authorized to perform this action."`: this message also occurs in the `router` cloud function. it means that the service account is missing role *Pub/Sub Editor* - `roles/pubsub.editor` on the automation project.
+- `"failed to execute <AUTOMATION> automation with values"`: in the other cases, the start of the error message will hint on the `AUTOMATION` that failed.

-Check the beginning of the error message `failed to execute <AUTOMATION> automation with values` or the field `resource.labels.function_name` in the log entry to find out which is the automation that is falling.
+You can also look at the field `resource.labels.function_name` in the log entry to find out which automation failed.

 You can find in `automations.md` which are the required roles for the service account for this automation.
-You can follow the same instructions to fix it as listed on the first item of this guide, that fixes the missing *Browser* role.
+You will need to grant the required roles to the service for the automation to work.
+The error message will also contain the project in which the service account needs the permission, like `...
+ProjectID:decent-ellipse-00000 ...` or `... on project "decent-ellipse-00000" ...`

+If the project is under one of the folders provided on the terraform variable `folder-ids`, the service account should have the right role, granted by the terraform script on deploy.
+Re-run terraform(*recomended*) or add the roles manually on Google Cloud Console to fix this error.

+If the project is *not* under one of the folders provided on the terraform variable `folder-ids`, you can grant role the required role to service account `automation-service-account@<automation-project>.gserviceaccount.com` on the project or you can move the project under one of the folders.

+## 2) "got rule "X" with 0 automations"

+This log entry means that a known finding of rule *X* was received but no automation was configured for it in the file `cloudfunctions/router/config.yaml`.

+This may be the expected result if no automation was configured for it.
+If an automation was configured please check the config file to validate its format.